 July 10, 2015 / minute read( words)

-I chose to gain Hilda's southeast ridge shortly after passing the last of its forested area, using open scree slopes to easily gain the crest.
-Up to that point, and at a number of intervals later into the climb, the southeast ridge can look rather benign and give you the false impression that you might easily hike the rest of the way to the summit area.
-The reality is, however, that the southeast ridge is disrupted by a surprising number of high points and cliff bands, often requiring the traversal of narrow, exposed sections that overlook Hilda's huge eastern bowl.
+I chose to gain Hilda’s southeast ridge shortly after passing the last of its forested area, using open scree slopes to gain the crest easily.
+Up to that point, and at several intervals later into the climb, the southeast ridge can look rather benign and give you the false impression that you might easily hike the rest of the way to the summit area.
+The reality is, however, that the southeast ridge is disrupted by a surprising number of high points and cliff bands, often requiring the traversal of narrow, exposed sections that overlook Hilda’s huge eastern bowl.

-For the most part difficulties along the ridge can be bypassed on the climber's left.
-Roughly a third of the way up the ridge I encountered a very exposed 6m downclimb, with few visible holds, that forced me to backtrack slightly before descending 30m down scree slopes (on the climber's left) to a ramp that safely led me through the cliff band to an open slope I could use to regain the ridge.
-As you get further up the mountain the best lines around difficulties will begin to appear on the climber's right, where exposed, downsloping ledges provide an easier route than taking a difficult direct approach.
+For the most part difficulties along the ridge can be bypassed on the climber’s left.
+Roughly a third of the way up the ridge I encountered a very exposed 6m downclimb, with few visible holds, that forced me to backtrack slightly before descending 30m down scree slopes (on the climber’s left) to a ramp that safely led me through the cliff band to an open slope I could use to regain the ridge.
+As you get further up the mountain, the best lines around difficulties will begin to appear on the climber’s right, where exposed, downsloping ledges provide a more moderate route than taking a difficult direct approach.